rry6/bonobud/README.md

 # bonobud

-Web app that matches people who would like to donate to a charity with people whose companies can match that donation.
+BonoBud is a web app that matches people who would like to donate to a charity with people whose companies can match that donation.
 This basic version exchanges the emails of the matcher and donor so that the donation can be made and matched, increasing the social impact.

 1. Donors fill out a basic form and are sent an email confirmation.
 These entries are formatted into a feed for matchers to see.